ewjohn127/dsc_project2/README.md

 ## Repository Structure

 You are in the README.md.
-The 'Simple_Model.ipynb' and 'Advanced_Model.ipynb' contains the 'simple' and 'advanced' model jupyter notebooks that explains our data science steps for you to replicate!
+The appendix contains our model building process.
+Within it, you will find jupyter notebooks that explains our data science steps for you to replicate!

-Our 'Presentation.pdf' contains our google slides presentation that sums up important information for our audience.
+Our 'HomeFlip_KingCounty_Model_Presentation.pdf' contains our google slides presentation that sums up important information for our audience.
 In 'data' you will be able to see the dataset we worked with.
 Likewise, 'Images' will contain images used in this 'README.md' generated from code and as well as from the web.

 ```
 ├── README.md                              <- The top-level README for reviewers of this project